 - Fluoride treatments – Fluoride is known for its ability to strengthen enamel.
-To help your teeth regrow their protective layer, your dentist may prescribe fluoride treatments or apply fluoride directly to your teeth where they’re the most sensitive.
+To help your teeth regrow their protective layer, your dentist may prescribe fluoride dental treatments or apply fluoride directly to your teeth where they’re the most sensitive.

 - Restoration replacement – If your filling or crown is damaged, your dentist will put in a new one to seal up your tooth and protect the root from exposure.

 - Mouthguards – If you have problems with grinding or clenching, your dentist can provide a personalized mouthguard to wear at night to prevent any further damage.

 - Root canal – If your sensitivity is unbearable and all else fails, your dentist may suggest a root canal to eliminate the problem.
 But don’t worry, these treatments are usually the last resort.
 By the way, if reading about them scares you, check out our article about root canals here.
 Many people think they’re painful no matter what, but that doesn’t have to be the case!